Back to the home page

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.

-d.
-Then check in the terminal, by the command iwconfig, whether Power Management for the wireless chipset is off now.
+f.
+Then check in the terminal whether Power save for the wireless chipset is off now, by executing this command:

 If so, you're done!